fikramulla/testrepo/README.md

 # testrepo
-this repo is for testing functionality of github for now.
+this repo is for learning and testing functionality of github for now.